We love rainbows! All three of my boys were rainbow babies (born after a pregnancy loss) so rainbows hold a special significance in our house.

 Give your child some vinegar in a bowl (not too much to avoid spills), add a pipette and let them go to town with squeezing, fizzing and mixing the colourful mess.

 This is sensory heaven and most children will want to get their hands in.
-It's absolutely fine as the vinegar is a weak acid and not harmful, however if your child has sensitive skin or conditions such as eczema this is something I would avoid.
+It's absolutely fine as the vinegar is a weak acid and not harmful, however if your child has sensitive skin or conditions such as eczema you might want them to avoid this.

 Dot marker rainbows